critical-view/broad-projects/README.md

 Affinity Photo,
 Affinity Designer,
-Still struggling with the finer details of setting up dependencies on my mac -_- , Still work with sculpture on a conceptual level, as RA has done a real number on my hands and body.
+Still struggling with the finer details of setting up dependencies on my mac -_- , but continue to work with sculpture on a conceptual level, as my hands and body are more comfortable that way.